We travel to find the site of the notorious and elusive rebel camp called “Zogoda”.

 This is a typical bridge which can still manage a four-wheeled vehicle as it goes through local farms.

-Further on it becomes a foot and two-wheeled vehicle path which looks almost manicured here.
+Further on it becomes a foot and two-wheeled vehicle path.

 I asked what you see when you get to the former camp, and they said there are mostly bottles, especially liquor bottles, rusted roofing, old weapons, and bones.
 I asked them if the bones were animal or human and they didn’t know, and when I asked if there were skulls they all laughed.